SAP/spartacus-docs/_pages/install/integrations/cds-integration.md

 ## Overview

-The SAP Commerce Cloud, Intelligent Selling Services for SAP Cloud solution provides real-time customer experience personalization for SAP Commerce Cloud.
-You can integrate Intelligent Selling Services for SAP Cloud with your Spartacus Storefront, including the Profile Tag and the Merchandising Carousel features.
+The SAP Commerce Cloud, Intelligent Selling Services for SAP Commerce Cloud solution provides real-time customer experience personalization for SAP Commerce Cloud.
+You can integrate Intelligent Selling Services for SAP Commerce Cloud with your Spartacus Storefront, including the Profile Tag and the Merchandising Carousel features.

-For more information, see [Intelligent Selling Services for SAP Cloud](https://help.sap.com/viewer/product/CONTEXT-DRIVEN_SERVICES/SHIP/en-US) on the SAP Help Portal.
+For more information, see [Intelligent Selling Services for SAP Commerce Cloud](https://help.sap.com/viewer/product/CONTEXT-DRIVEN_SERVICES/SHIP/en-US) on the SAP Help Portal.

 ## Requirements

-To integrate Intelligent Selling Services for SAP Cloud with Spartacus, release **1905.9** of Commerce Cloud is required.
+To integrate Intelligent Selling Services for SAP Commerce Cloud with Spartacus, release **1905.9** of Commerce Cloud is required.

 Also, the Anonymous Consent feature in Spartacus needs to be enabled.
 For more information, see [Anonymous Consent]({{ site.baseurl }}{% link _pages/dev/features/anonymous-consent.md %}).

-## Enabling Intelligent Selling Services for SAP Cloud in Spartacus
+## Enabling Intelligent Selling Services for SAP Commerce Cloud in Spartacus

-To enable Intelligent Selling Services for SAP Cloud in Spartacus, you need to configure both the Commerce Cloud back end, and the Spartacus front end.
+To enable Intelligent Selling Services for SAP Commerce Cloud in Spartacus, you need to configure both the Commerce Cloud back end, and the Spartacus front end.

-### Configuring the Back End for Intelligent Selling Services for SAP Cloud
+### Configuring the Back End for Intelligent Selling Services for SAP Commerce Cloud

 The following steps describe how to add custom headers to your CORS settings, as well as how to define a consent template that allows events to be sent.